pryre/robin/README.md

 #### Flashing

 ---
-**Note:** Some Naze32 models don not allow for flashing to be done via USB, and need to be connected to the UART1 port directly
+**Note:** Some Naze32 models do not allow for flashing to be done via USB, and need to be connected to the UART1 port directly

 ---